ultravideo/rtp-benchmarks/README.md

 `--input` is the only mandatory parameter.

 There used to be a way to create a VVC file for testing, but due to unfortunate circumstances the script was lost.
 The VVC support needs a new script that would go through an existing VVC file and record the sizes of frames as 64-bit unsigned integers.
 The filename should follow format: `<vvc video file name>.m<extension>`.
-Since the VVC RTP format is very close to HEVC RTP format, they behave very similarly.
-If you however need to test the VVC performance, the script can be recreated.
+Since the VVC RTP format is very close to HEVC RTP format, they should behave very similarly.

 ## Phase 3: Running the benchmarks